cryptoapi-project/cryptoapi-js/docs/events.md

 ## ETH Event Client

 Eth events client provides the ability to pass a connection url.
-Also configuration allows you to set automatically reconnect.
+Also configuration allows you to set automatically reconnect (by default switched off).
 Set in options parameters for reconnect (count of attempts and timeout between them).
+If you want automatically resubscribe, you can set following option (by default switched off).

 ```javascript